School Bus Safety Data

 Train-School Bus Crashes

-There have been at least 166 train-school bus collisions known to have occurred between 1902 and 2015, the most recent on record occurring in Larimore, North Dakota, where a freight train collided with a school bus, ejecting and killing the bus driver and a high school student.
+A similar crash in 2015 in Larimore, North Dakota, happened when a freight train collided with a school bus, ejecting and killing the bus driver and a high school student.
 Prior to that incident, a freight train in Conasauga, Tennessee, was traveling at 51 mph when it struck the passenger side of a Murray County, Georgia, School District bus that was crossing the rail grade.
 Another major crash occurred several years earlier in Fox River Grove, Illinois.

 Of these crashes documented during the 20th century, 35 resulted in fatalities to school bus passengers resulting in 192 deaths and at least 546 injuries (some reports only indicate “many injuries”).
 The first known train-school vehicle collision occurred in 1902 when a train rammed a horse-drawn stagecoach in school transportation service resulting in eight student fatalities.
 The collision occurred in West Nyack, New York, not far from the scene of the Congers train-school bus collision 70 years later.